The Real Housewives of Orange County

 The Real Housewives of Orange County, abbreviated RHOC, is an American reality television series that premiered on Bravo on March 21, 2006.
 It has aired nineteen seasons and focuses on the personal and professional lives of several wealthy women residing in Orange County, California.

-The current nineteenth season cast consists of Tamra Judge, Heather Dubrow, Shannon Storms Beador, Gina Kirschenheiter, Emily Simpson, Jennifer Pedranti and Katie Ginella; with former housewife Gretchen Rossi appearing in a "friend of" capacity.
+The cast of the first season consisted of Kimberly Bryant, Vicki Gunvalson, Jeana Keough, Jo De La Rosa, and Lauri Waring (later Peterson).
+Other housewives that starred in the subsequent eighteen seasons include Tammy Knickerbocker, Quinn Fry, Lynne Curtin, Gretchen Rossi, Alexis Bellino, Peggy Tanous, Lydia McLaughlin, Lizzie Rovsek, Meghan King Edmonds, Kelly Dodd, Peggy Sulahian, Braunwyn Windham-Burke, Elizabeth Lyn Vargas, Jen Armstrong, Noella Bergener, and Katie Ginella.
+The cast of the twentieth season stars Gunvalson, Tamra Judge, Heather Dubrow, Shannon Storms Beador, Gina Kirschenheiter, Emily Simpson, Jennifer Pedranti, and Carmella Garcia.

 It is the founding installment of The Real Housewives franchise and its success led to the expansion of the franchise with numerous spin-off series set in cities across the United States and internationally.
 It has also resulted in two spin-offs; Date My Ex: Jo & Slade and Tamra's OC Wedding.

 Production

-Vicki Gunvalson appeared as a main cast member during seasons 1–13, making her the first housewife of the entire franchise to reach 13 seasons.
+Seasons 1–8

-Seasons 1–3
+Vicki Gunvalson appeared as a main cast member during the series' first thirteen seasons, making her the first housewife of the entire franchise to achieve that milestone.

 In April 2005, The Real Housewives was ordered by American television network Bravo.
-The show's working title was “Behind The Gates,” and was intended to follow a documentary format.
+The show's working title was Behind the Gates, and was intended to follow a documentary format.
 It was renamed as The Real Housewives of Orange County in January 2006.
 Show creator Scott Dunlop said that it was originally planned to be set in a single gated community in Coto de Caza, California.
 The show was inspired by scripted soap operas Desperate Housewives and Peyton Place, and would document the lives of upper-class women who "lead glamorous lives in a Southern California gated community where the average home has a $1.6 million price tag and residents include CEOs and retired professional athletes."

 The first season premiered on March 21, 2006, and starred Kimberly Bryant, Jo De La Rosa, Vicki Gunvalson, Jeana Keough and Lauri Peterson (then Waring).
 Bryant left after the first season.
 Tammy Knickerbocker joined the cast for the second season which premiered on January 16, 2007.
 Bryant appeared as a guest.
 After the second season, De La Rosa exited the series as a regular cast member.
 The third season premiered on November 6, 2007, which featured Tamra Judge (then Barney) as the latest housewife, while Quinn Fry joined the cast in the sixth episode.
 Bryant and De La Rosa returned as guests.
 Knickerbocker and Fry left the main cast after the third season.